AndrewMagerman/wizard-book-study/homework_planner/homework_discord.md

 - read the book logo.txt in reference/berkeley_cs61a_material/course_reader_vol_1/project_4
 - read the course_notes for week 12c
 - do homework for week 12c
-- cross-check your homework (solutions/week12c.txt)
+- cross-check your homework (no solutions)

 We **review** this work on Review Meeting Week 12c on Monday 10th January 2022, 19.00 CET